Green Electronics 2025

 Circular economy: control over material flows

 Kilian Schwaiger from the Association of German Metal Dealers and Recyclers discussed the importance of the circular economy and pointed out a patent that could affect the recycling industry.
-He emphasised the need for fair market access and the balance between protecting innovation and competition.
+He emphasized the need for fair market access and the balance between protecting innovation and competition.

 Should the patent become the standard, market competitors would have to pay patent fees or work directly with the patent holder, which could significantly change the industry.